js-mentorship-sasha/javascript/README.md

 6."undefined" - variable without any date or data with undefined value 7."null" - unknown value

+when we type let someVariable = null, we clear value of this variable.
+So null is value with nothing.

 There is also 2 form of typeof without any difference "typeof x and typeof(x)"